 Greetings!
 I am Catherine Sheard, an evolutionary biologist who studies avian macroecology and human culture/language evolution.
-I’m currently a postdoc in the excd.lab at the University of Bristol, and before that I was a PhD student at the Edward Grey Institute of Ornithology, University of Oxford.
+I’m currently a postdoc in the Laland Lab in the School of Biology at the University of St Andrews.
+Before that I did a short stint in the excd.lab at the University of Bristol, and I did my PhD at the Edward Grey Institute of Ornithology, University of Oxford.

 Yes, I study both birds and languages.

 As an undergraduate, I double-majored in mathematics and ecology & evolutionary biology.
 I’m broadly interested in diversity and explaining how/why things change over time, and I’ve always been a bit geeky about both birdwatching and learning new languages.
 Language evolution and biological evolution are quantitatively very similar, but the two disciplines have traditionally operated in isolation.
 Part of my research focuses on bridging this gap by facilitating communication between the two fields.